bisyee/ArduinoProject/README.md

 # NOTE:

-Some of the information about the parts of the houses are used from the official page for Arduino Smart House. https://wiki.keyestudio.com/Main_Page
+Some of the information about the parts of the house are used from the official page for Arduino Smart House. https://wiki.keyestudio.com/Main_Page